elipapa/markdown-cv/index.md

 __CoffeeChat__

 - `-` Created a dynamic forum/blog that connects individuals with the options to join groups
-- `-` Deployed and hosted on Amazon Web Service and Trello for team/task management
+- `-` Deployed and hosted, on Amazon Web Service and Trello for team/task management
-- `-` Utilized HTML, CSS and JavaScript for front-end and python and Django for back-end
+- `-` Utilized HTML, CSS, and JavaScript for front-end and python and Django for back-end

 ## Work Experiences
 `Aug. - Current`
 __Barista, *Philz Coffee*__, Fremont, CA

 - `-` Communicated effectively with the team and upheld an open work environment
-- `-` Build a culture of warmth, positivity and human connection with the community
+- `-` Built a culture of warmth, positivity and human connection with the community

 `Jan.
 2018 - Current`
 __Tutor, *Giraffe Learning Center*__, Fremont, CA

-- `-` Provided mentorship and tutoring service that lead to increased performance average
+- `-` Provided mentorship and tutoring service that led to increased performance average
 - `-` Planned and oversaw diverse range of activities and projects